Ambassador Judy Rising Reinke

-The U.S. established diplomatic relations with Montenegro in 1905 following its 1878 independence from the Ottoman Empire.
+The United States established diplomatic relations with Montenegro in 1905 following its 1878 independence from the Ottoman Empire.
 After World War I, Montenegro was subsumed into the Kingdom of Serbs, Croats, and Slovenes, and U.S.-Montenegro diplomatic relations ended in 1920.
-The U.S. reestablished diplomatic relations with Montenegro in 2006 following the dissolution of the state union of Serbia and Montenegro.
+The United States reestablished diplomatic relations with Montenegro in 2006 following the dissolution of the state union of Serbia and Montenegro.

 U.S. Assistance to Montenegro

-U.S. Government assistance to Montenegro aims to help the country advance toward Euro-Atlantic integration, increase its ability to fight organized crime and corruption, strengthen its civil society and democratic structures, encouraging free and independent journalism, and promoting stability in the Balkans.
+U.S. Government assistance to Montenegro aims to help the country advance along its Euro-Atlantic integration path, which entails improving its ability to fight organized crime and corruption, strengthening civil society and democratic structures, encouraging free and independent journalism, and promoting stability in the Balkans.
 The United States has provided over $450 million in assistance since 1998; FY 2020 assistance to Montenegro totals approximately $13 million, including bilateral, regional, and COVID Supplemental funding.